 The sheet pile bulkhead is anchored with 1-5/8" diameter tie rods that are located at EL +10 and are spaced at 8-feet on center.
-The tie rods are anchored 30-feet back to individual concrete deadmen at EL +7.5 for the first 1,050-feet of bulkhead and then tapering to EL +5 for the last 520-feet.
+The tie rods are anchored 30-feet back to individual concrete deadmen at EL +7.5 for the eastern 1,050-feet of bulkhead and then tapering to EL +5 for the remaining 520-feet.
 The wale for the tie rods is located on the back of the sheet piles and consists of dual steel C7x12.5 channels.
 The wale is anchored to the bulkhead with a combination of the tie rods and 1" diameter anchor bolts, which are bolted to the outside of the sheet piles.
 Steel access ladders are spaced approximately 30-feet on center and extend from the top of the bulkhead down to EL 0.0.
 The rungs consist of smooth #5 bars that have been bent and welded to the sheet piles and spaced at 1 foot on center.

 Weep holes for the bulkhead are located at 5'-4" on center, at alternating recessed pockets along the sheet pile bulkhead.
-The weep holes are located at EL +2.5 or EL +5, depending on their location along the bulkhead.
+The weep holes are positioned at EL +2.5 or EL +5, depending on their location along the bulkhead.
 The weep holes consist of a 2-inch by 3-inch hole burned into the sheet pile.
 The hole is covered on the outside with an ultra-lightweight cinder paving block supported between two angles, to prevent backfill from spilling out from behind the sheet piles.
 A detail of the existing weep hole is shown on Figure 2 in Appendix A.

 In addition to the weep holes, there are three outfall penetrations located along the length of the bulkhead.
-The penetrations consist of a steel pipe welded to the sheet pile to provide sleeves for corrugated metal pipe (CMP) outfalls.
+The penetrations consist of a steel pipe welded to the sheet pile to provide sleeves for Corrugated Metal Pipe (CMP) outfalls.
 The invert for the three outfalls is located at EL +1.5.
 The first and second outfalls are 24-inches in diameter and are located at Station 4+18 and Station 10+38, respectively.
 The catch basins for these pipes are approximately 35 feet behind the bulkhead.
 The third outfall is 30-inches in diameter and is located at Station 13+60.
 The catch basin for the 30-inch diameter outfall is located approximately 67-feet behind the existing bulkhead.
-It should be noted that the stationing noted in this report and during the inspection is based on the linear feet of bulkhead, starting at the southeast corner.
 Per the original details for the pipe sleeve, the space between the CMP pipe and steel pipe sleeve was to be caulked with packing to prevent losing fill from behind the bulkhead.
 In addition, the detail indicated the CMP outfall was 14 gauge metal and was to be coated on both sides with bituminous material.

-The concrete slab-on-grade behind the bulkhead is 6-inches thick and reinforced with one layer of welded wire fabric.
-It is supported on compacted granular fill and is sloped down toward the river at 1⁄2-inch per foot.
+The concrete slab-on-grade sidewalk behind the bulkhead is 6-inches thick and reinforced with one layer of welded wire fabric.
+It is supported on compacted granular fill and is sloped down toward the river at /4-inch per foot.
 The top of the steel channel cap and top of the concrete were constructed at the same elevation to permit storm water drainage to flow over the cap and into the river.
-The transverse joints in the concrete slab are spaced at approximately 15-feet on center.
+Transverse joints in the concrete slab are spaced at approximately 15-feet on center.
 There are expansion joints at the interface between the slab and bulkhead and slab and brick retaining wall.
 The brick retaining wall is 3-feet high and is set back 15-feet from the back face of the channel cap.
-The retaining wall has 2-inch diameter weep holes spaced at 20-feet on center and located approximately 31⁄2-inches from the top of the concrete slab.
+The retaining wall has 2-inch diameter weep holes spaced at 20-feet on center and located approximately 3/4-inches from the top of the concrete slab.